CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-Existing-NetQ-Appliance.md

     ```
     </details>

-<details><summary>Run the installer program.</summary>
+<details><summary>Run the Bootstrap CLI.</summary>

-Run installer program  on your appliance for the interface you defined above (eth0 or eth1 for example).
+Run the bootstrap CLI on your appliance for the interface you defined above (eth0 or eth1 for example).
 This example uses the eth0 interface.

 ```
 cumulus@<hostname>:~$ netq bootstrap master interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz